nuclio/nuclio-jupyter/README.md

 Cells containing `# nuclio: ignore` comment will be commented out in the export process.

-Now choose `File/Download as/Nuclio` in Jupyter notebook (this feature is currently not supported custom notebooks such as Google Collaborator or Kaggle).
+Now choose `File/Download as/Nuclio` in Jupyter notebook

 ![](doc/menu.png)